 Cinnamon for PCOS

 Resistance to insulin increases the body’s insulin levels.
 A pilot study published in 2007 by Fertility and Sterility showed cinnamon to greatly reduce insulin resistance in women with PCOS.
-The study showed that cinnamon reduced insulin resistance by increasing phosphatidylinositol 3-kinase activity in the insulin signaling pathway.
+The study showed that cinnamon reduced insulin resistance by increasing phosphatidylinositol 3-kinases activity in the insulin signaling pathway.
 This potentiates the action of the insulin.
 Phosphatidylinositol 3-kinase are a family of enzymes involved in cell function.
 Half of the women who took part in the pilot study took cinnamon extract for 8 weeks, while the half of the women took a placebo.
-After the 8 week period, both groups of women were tested using fasting and 2-hour oral glucose tolerance tests.
+After the 8-week period, both groups of women were tested using fasting and 2-hour oral glucose tolerance tests.
 The group who took the cinnamon had greatly reduced insulin resistance compared to the placebo group.